-The basics of the integration is very simple: Once you have connected your Xero account to iZettle taking some basics in your online iZettle account, iZettle will import all data into Xero automatically.
+The basics of the integration is very simple: after authorising your Xero account through your iZettle account, iZettle will export all data to your Xero account automatically.

 The video explains how you connect your iZettle account to Xero.

-A disadvantage for merchants that have been using iZettle for some time, is that sales before 4 February 2015 cannot be imported into Xero.
+A disadvantage for merchants who have been using iZettle for some time is that sales before 4th February 2015 cannot be imported into Xero.

 What does it cost?

-iZettle only charges for transactions (and the up front cost if you purchase the iZettle Reader).
+iZettle only charges for transactions (and the upfront cost of the iZettle Reader purchase).
 There are no monthly fees.
 For new business customers to iZettle, the iZettle Reader can be purchased for as little as £19 here.

-Xero, on the other hand, only charges a flat monthly fee; there are no up front costs.
+Xero, on the other hand, charges a flat monthly fee, and there are no upfront costs.

-Xero offers three pricing plans: Starter priced at £10 per month, Standard priced at £22 per month and Premium 10 for £27.50 per month.
+Xero offers three pricing plans: the Starter plan priced at £10 per month, Standard priced at £22 per month and Premium for £27.50 per month.
 There is a free trial for you to test before you subscribe, and the first months are often discounted.
-Payroll is extra, starting at £5 per month for up to five employees.
+Payroll costs extra, starting at £5 per month for up to five employees.
 There are no other hidden fees or additional charges.

 Businesses with multiple currencies will have to go for the Premium package.
 For no more than five invoices per month and 20 bank transactions, Starter will do.